josephluster99/simple-eks-standup/READ_ME.md

 - NOTE: You will need access to your AWS “Access Key ID”, “Secret Access Key”, Region of Choice, and a preferred output format.
   Run     aws configure
 - Paste your credentials as prompted.
-- (If you obtain your keys through a .CSV file, you can use the shell script (will be added soon) called "tf-user-csvscript.sh" to authenticate to cloud shell.
+- (If you obtain your keys through a .CSV file, you can use the shell script (will be added soon) called "user-auth-csvscript.sh" to authenticate to cloud shell.
 Ensure you open the script and change the name and file path to   one that references YOUR CSV file.)

+**2.A.
+Using the Script: Optional**
+- Upload file into CloudShell
+- Make script executable:

+      chmod +x user-auth-csvscript.sh

+- RUN The Script

+      ./user-auth-csvscript.sh

+- If you get an Error try:

+      chmod 755 tf-user-csvscript.sh
+- (Then Run again.)

+Successful Expected Output Should be:

+ {
+ "UserId": "(your user ID)",
+ "Account": "(your AWS account ID)",
+ "Arn": "arn:aws:iam::(your account ID):user/terraform-user"
+ }

 **3. Upload docker_aws_terraform_tfenv.dockerfile to CloudShell.**